agustibr/atomicules.github.com/_posts/2012-04-22-two-broken-spokes.markdown

 ---
 ...should not have caused this much trouble:

-- Cycling home I hear this load "Ping!" and wondered what on earth had happened, but couldn't feel or see anything wrong.
+- Cycling home I hear this loud "Ping!" and wondered what on earth had happened, but couldn't feel or see anything wrong.
 - Then I looked down and noticed my rear wheel wasn't running true and so knew it was a broken spoke.
 Gutted, but at least I could get home.
 - A few miles later another "Ping!" (this must be the sound of the head of the spokes bouncing off the plastic guard at the back of the cassette - I don't have one on my fixed gear so the sound is much more subtle on that).
 I've never had one go straight after the other like that.
 - The wheel began to rub since it was out of true so I used the quick release on the rear brake to open it up and carried on.